codeforkjeff/S275_ETL/README.md

 # Features

-- Does ETL and data cleaning of the [S275 files from OSPI](https://www.k12.wa.us/safs-database-files).
-Files for 1996 - 2019 are supported.
+- Does ETL and data cleaning of the [S275 files from OSPI](https://www.k12.wa.us/safs-database-files) into a single SQL table.
+  Files for 1996 - 2019 are currently supported.
 - Creates dimensional models for flexible reporting
 - Generates dataset of teacher demographics and retention/mobility
 - Supports sqlite3 (included with Python) and SQL Server databases